 Best Practice #3 – Sell advisors on what’s in it for them

-Why should an advisor invest the time to learn and implement your new platform if the old way of doing things has worked for them?
+Why should an advisor or producer invest the time to learn and implement your new platform if the old way of doing things has worked for them?
 We support carriers in putting together marketing materials, that highlight the direct benefits of using the platform.

-Information that’s disseminated to advisors is crucial to them understanding how the platform can help them do their job better and faster.
+Information that’s disseminated to advisors and producers is crucial to them understand how the platform can help them do their job better and faster.
 Training and marketing materials can highlight the time an e-app saves, versus completing a paper application.
 Less time spent completing applications frees up advisors to sell and write more policies.
-As well, the faster approval turnaround and more accurate quotes for premiums allows advisors to capture more business.
+As well, the faster approval turnaround and more accurate quotes for premiums allow advisors to capture more business.
 These days, few consumers are willing to wait months for an underwriting decision on a life insurance policy.
 Meeting a client’s needs faster and more accurately directly impacts an advisor’s bottom line.

 Best Practice #4 – Incentivize Advisors

 It can be hard for someone to see the benefit of a tool before they use it, we’ve had some carriers promote sales incentives to encourage use.
 One specifically wanted advisors to leverage the e-App, so first-time users and early adopters received cash incentives for processing sales through the platform, while another offered sales bonuses for applications done through the e-App.

 These extra incentives helped overcome any initial reluctance to try something new and created excitement about the platform.